ethereum/web3.py/docs/contracts.rst

     a "missing trie node" error, because Ethereum node may have purged the past state from its database.
     `More information about archival nodes here <https://ethereum.stackexchange.com/a/84200/620>`_.

-.. py:method:: ContractFunction.estimateGas(transaction, block_identifier=None)

-    .. warning:: Deprecated: This method is deprecated in favor of :class:`~estimate_gas`

 .. py:method:: ContractFunction.estimate_gas(transaction, block_identifier=None)

     Call a contract function, executing the transaction locally using the